nrdg42/aws-batch-cbmc/ci/snapshot/README.md

         arn:aws:iam::AWS_ACCOUNT_ID:role/picapica-role

   and repository names CBMC-batch and CBMC-coverage respectively.

-* Deploy the build stacks

-        snapshot-deploy --profile $PROFILE --build --snapshot snapshot.json

-* Wait for the stacks to build packages in the package folder of the S3 bucket.
-You can watch the jobs running in CodeBuild (in the build history).
-  The S3 bucket will be something like

-        AWS_ACCOUNT_ID-us-west-2-cbmc

-  It will contain folders

-        package/batch
-        package/cbmc
-        package/lambda
-        package/template
-        package/viewer

-  containing packages with names like cbmc-batch-YYYYMMDD-HHMMSS-COMMITID.tar.gz.
-  Select the versions you want to use and fill out the configuration file snapshot.json with something like

-        {
-          "batch": "cbmc-batch-20190228-154844-1d120e4e.tar.gz",
-          "cbmc": "cbmc-20190228-153749-be4cee2f.tar.gz",
-          "docker": "20190228-153833-1d120e4e",
-          "lambda": "lambda-20190228-154844-1d120e4e.zip",
-          "templates": "template-20190228-154844-1d120e4e.tar.gz",
-          "viewer": "cbmc-viewer-20190228-154724-46e03afb.tar.gz",
-          "parameters": {
-            "ProjectName": "MQTT-Beta",
-            "GitHubRepository": "markrtuttle/amazon-freertos",
-            "NotificationAddress": "NOTIFICATION_ADDRESS",
-            "SIMAddress": "SIM_ADDRESS"
-          }
-        }

-  Be sure the commit ids COMMITID are the same for batch, docker, lambda, and templates.
-Notice that docker is just the suffix appended to the names of the other files.

-* Create a Snapshot

-        snapshot-create --profile $PROFILE --snapshot snapshot.json

-  Notice the name snapshot-YYYYMMDD-HHMMSS of the directory created.
-  The suffix YYYYMMDD-HHMMSS is the snapshot id.

-* Deploy the production stacks

-        snapshot-deploy --profile $PROFILE --prod --snapshotid YYYYMMDD-HHMMSS

 * Configure the web hook on GitHub.
 The required ID is the id listed by